Principal deuterium Hugoniot via Quantum Monte Carlo and $\Delta$-learning: Error analysis

-We further validated the accuracy of our MLP models by comparing the Hugoniot curve obtained using three potentials, independently trained with the same target, e.g. VMC, but with different baselines.
-In particular, we found the results to be consistent within an error of $ \lesssim 1 \%$ and $\lesssim 2 \%$ for density and pressure, respectively.
+We further validated the accuracy of our MLPs by comparing the Hugoniot curve obtained using two potentials, independently trained with the same target, e.g. VMC, but with two different baselines.
+Taking into account these results and the RMSE of the models, we can estimate an uncertainty on the prediction of $~0.06$ on the relative density $\rho / \rho_0$ and $~1$~GPa on pressure.

 We now turn to the last source of error we identified, i.e. the one related to the calculation of $e_0$ and $p_0$.
 To estimate the reference state energy and pressure, we followed a procedure similar to Ref. \onlinecite{Ruggeri2020}.
 We performed a path integral molecular dynamics (PIMD) simulation \cite{Mouhat2017} on a system of $N = 64$ deuterium atoms at a temperature $T$ = 22~K and density $\rho_0$ = 0.167 g/cm$^{3}$ (corresponding to the initial conditions reported in Ref.~\onlinecite{Knudson2017}), using DFT-PBE energy and forces.
 Details of this simulation are reported in the SM~\cite{SM}.
 From the PIMD trajectory, we extracted $170$ configurations and we calculated energies and pressures with both DFT-PBE and QMC at VMC and LRDMC levels, adding the necessary finite size corrections.
 The reference sample was generated by extracting atomic positions from one of the $128$ beads taken at random, belonging to de-correlated snapshots of the trajectory.
 Results for $e_0$ for the various methods are reported in Tab.~\ref{tab:reference_state_energy}.
 The reference state pressure $p_0$ is not reported, since it is two orders of magnitude smaller than the shocked pressure, and thus irrelevant for the Hugoniot determination.
 Also in this case, we studied the effect of varying $e_0$ within its confidence interval on the Hugoniot density and pressure.
-Its variability within standard deviation leads to shifts in the final principal Hugoniot which fall in the stochastic error range of our predictions.
+In doing so, we also took into account the possible uncertainty on the energy difference $e(\rho,T) - e_0$ originating by the finite batch size we used for estimating energy gradients in the WF optimization.
+We estimated this uncertainty by running optimizations of increasing batch size on three different $128$-atom configurations.
+The results indicate an error $\lesssim 0.5$ mHa/atom on $e(\rho,T) - e_0$.
+Taking everything into account, varying the energy within standard deviation leads to shifts in the final principal Hugoniot which still fall in the error bars of our predictions estimated previously.